chadgeary/oneshots/examples/k3s/README.md

 ## notes

-- arm instances are used where available, empty [../../modules/k3s/data-ec2.tf#L4](../../modules/k3s/data-ec2.tf#L4) to force amd64
-- nodes have 5Gi of storage, see [../../modules/k3s/main-worker.tf#L59](../../modules/k3s/main-worker.tf#L59)
+- default instance types are arm64
 - certificate + dns name(s) are `*.{var.install.name}.duckdns.org`
-- after apply, local file `config` can be used as `KUBECONFIG=config kubectl get nodes`
+- after apply, local file `config` can be used as `KUBECONFIG=./config kubectl get nodes`